 29 May 2009

 when things get to be too much, I ride.
-I get on my bike and I ride and ride. when my head is a mess and the house is a mess and the kids are a mess and supper is not magically appearing as I was hoping maybe it would, I head for the garage. this is where my favorite bike waits patiently for me. if I can, I ride during the magic hour when the long legs of daylight stretch out before me and the tops of the houses glow.
+I get on my bike and I ride and ride. when my head is a mess and the house is a mess and the kids are a mess and supper is not magically appearing as I was hoping maybe it would, I head for the garage. this is where my favorite bike waits. if I can, I ride during magic hour when the long legs of daylight stretch out before me and the tops of the houses glow.
 I pedal as fast as I can.
-I coast, pedal and repeat. my old bike rattles and creaks like an old carnival ride which makes me love her about a hundred times more than I already do.
+I pedal, coast and repeat, pedal, coast and repeat. the bike rattles and creaks like an old carnival ride which makes me love her about a hundred times more than I already do.

-it's been exactly one year since I bought this bike. best eighty dollars I ever did spend. because when I ride, things fall away. when I ride, it feels a little like flying. and when I get home, dinner still has to be made, messes still have to be cleaned up, deadlines still wait but I am a thousand pounds lighter and my mind is quiet. and that's definitely worth eighty dollars. plus all the rest of the money in the world. and then some.
+it's been exactly one year since I bought this bike. and it's best eighty dollars I've ever spent. because when I ride, things fall away. when I ride, it feels a little like flying. and when I get home, dinner still needs to be made, messes still need to be cleaned up, deadlines still wait but I am a thousand pounds lighter and my mind is quiet. definitely worth the eighty dollars. plus all the rest of the money in the world and then some.

 p.s. all this riding has me dreaming of bicycle accessories. checkit, it's my magic three.